Usage

 2. Data Visualization

-- Select Layout: Select default mode in the Layouts option.
+- Import Layout: Select default mode in the Layouts option.
+Load the recommended configuration file:

 assets/default_layout.json. - Load Data Streams: Simultaneously load the source file